 Address: Piazzale Prenestino 30/31.

-26. Cremeria Aurelia, Great Ice Cream in Rome
+Cremeria Aurelia Great Ice Cream in Rome (Aurelia)

 Address: Via Aurelia 398.

-Giolitti gelateria in Rome is now probably know more for its exclusive location than its fare.
+Giolitti gelateria in Rome is now probably known more for its exclusive location than its fare.
 I used to go there more often in my first years in the city, some 20 years ago.
-But with the sprawling of new, artisan, all-natural gelaterias near the Pantheon and the city centre, I have been preferring different addresses.
+But with the sprawling of new, artisan, all-natural gelaterias near the Pantheon and the city center, I have been preferring different addresses.

 Mainly packed with tourists, Giolitti is not much in the local hall of fame anymore.
 In the area surrounding the Pantheon, I would order my gelato from different places.
 But if you are really attracted by the nice tables (unlike many others, here you can sit) and the big counters of goodies, their ice cream is still a good product.
 As a plus, if you grab a table, you can also order one of their fancy, large cups.